petroffa/Tines-SOAR-EDR/README.md

 Upon detection, it will send a slack message, and send an email containing info about the detection.
 This will include a user prompt asking to isolate the machine

 Spcific goal of the playbook(called “Story” in Tines):
-1. Create a detection in LimaCharlie – Detect Hacktool > Tines > Clack & Email
+1. Create a detection in LimaCharlie – Detect Hacktool > Tines > Slack & Email
 2. Slack & Email will contain the time, the computer name, the source IP, the process, the command line, potentially the file path, sensor ID, link to the detection
 3. Tines > Prompt User to isolate the machine (Yes/No)
 4. If yes: LimaCharlie should automatically isolate the machine, and a message should be sent to Slack.
 The message should contain the isolation status with a note of “the computer <computer> has been isolated”